XiangYiChen12/start-hugo-academic/content/project/Allocation mechanism of cache capacity in ICN based on t-SNE algorithm/index.md

 ---

-Improved ehe t-SNE algorithm by constructing k-nearest neighbor to represent the similarity of nodes.
+Improved the t-SNE algorithm by constructing k-nearest neighbor to represent the similarity of nodes.
 The dimension of the data set was reduced and network nodes were clustered.
 The limited cache capacity was reasonably allocated to different nodes to balance the load of nodes.